 First, you should check out the Adverse Circumstances Procedures and Policy documents.
 Specifically, you will want to see if the reason why you’re applying for Adverse Circumstances are covered under the policy.
 Acceptable grounds for an Adverse Circumstances application are health issues (both physical and psychological), compassionate grounds such as a death in the family, hardship, trauma and unavoidable commitments like jury duty and military service.
 Your situation may cover more than one of these.
 I applied under both health and hardship grounds.

 Once you’ve read over the policies and worked out which grounds are right for you, you can start the application online through the Adverse Circumstances app of your myUON portal.
 For a successful application you need to provide some documents that support your claim, and this can be a little confusing if it’s your first time applying for Adverse Circumstances.
 For unavoidable commitments, it is normally pretty simple.
 A jury duty summons is a clear piece of supporting evidence for your application.
 If you were physically ill the day of the exam, you can get a doctor’s certificate.
 For something like a hardship, however, it can be a little less clear.
 Things have changed slightly due to the impacts of COVID and it is now easier to apply for adverse circumstances as it can sometimes be difficult to get a doctors appointment last minute.
 In its place you can supply a personal statement outlining what has happened and how it has affected your studies.

-The Student Support Advisors can do much more than just help you with your Adverse Circumstances application.
+They can do much more than just help you with your Adverse Circumstances application.
 They can also help you get in contact with resources around the University to help you deal with the situation that led you to lodge the application in the first place.
 In my case, through the Advisor I was able to book some counselling sessions.

 So what was the counselling session actually like?